r-renato/ha-climacell-weather/README.md

 # ClimaCell weather service provider integration
 ### ... is a custom component (sensor) for Home Assistant.<br>

-The `ClimaCell` platform uses the <a href="https://www.climacell.co/weather-api/docs/" target="_blank">ClimaCell API</a> as a source for meteorological data for your location.
+The `ClimaCell` platform uses the <a href="https://www.climacell.co/weather-api/docs/" target="_blank">ClimaCell API version 4</a> as a source for meteorological data for your location.

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)